Frequently Asked Questions

 Make check payable to: TTUHSCback to top

 Yes, The secondary application must be submitted online before your application can be considered for an interview offer.
 Please note that if you elect to pay the $50 application fee by check/money order, your application will not be considered complete until we receive your payment.
-The TTUHSC Secondary Application is available May of each year.
-Unlike most medical schools, you are able to fill out the TTUHSC Secondary Application BEFORE beginning the TMDSAS Application.back to top
+For additional information, please visit the TTUHSC School of Medicine secondary application page.back to top

 Letters from a physician or faculty professor at your educational institutions are preferred.
 Other health care professionals can be used, as long as your desire for medicine can be described by those individuals.
 It is important to make sure that the individuals or committee submitting letters on your behalf know you and your desire for pursuing medicine.
 Visit the TMDSAS (main application) website to find out more. http://www.utsystem.edu/tmdsasback to top